MaxBrouwerMD/TicketSaver/PRIVACY.md

 	•	Application refers to TicketSaver, the software program provided by the Company.
 	•	Company (referred to as “the Company”, “We”, “Us”, or “Our”) refers to TicketSaver.
 	•	Country refers to: The Netherlands.
-	•	Device means any device that can access the Service such as a smartphone or tablet.
+	•	Device means any device that can access the Service, such as a smartphone or tablet.
 	•	Personal Data is any information that relates to an identified or identifiable individual.
 	•	Service refers to the Application (TicketSaver).
 	•	Service Providers means third-party companies or individuals employed by the Company to facilitate the Service (e.g., hosting, crash reporting, analytics, email delivery).